borntofrappe/game-development/03 Match Three/Match Three — Assignment/README.md

 ## hasMatch

 The idea is to loop through the table, swap each tile with its neighbors, and check if that swap creates a match.
 As soon as one is detected, return `true`.
 At the end of the loop, return `false`.
-It is a lengthy process, but by skipping duplicates, it should be possible to find whether or not there are possible matches.
+It is a lengthy process, but by skipping duplicates, it should be possible to find whether or not there are possible matches more efficiently.

 Start by looping through the board, excluding the last column and row.